 where the asymmetries of right and left fermions, as well as of Higgs bosons are $\xi_{e\mathrm{R,L}}=6(n_{e\mathrm{R,L}}-n_{\bar{e}\mathrm{R,L}})/T^{3}$ and $\xi_{0}=3(n_{\varphi_{0}}-n_{\bar{\varphi}_{0}})/T^{3}$, respectively.
 The values of the rates $\Gamma$ and $\Gamma_\mathrm{sph}$, for the sphaleron process, are given in Ref.~\cite{DvoSem21}.

 To integrate the system in Eqs.~\eqref{eq:HMFsys} and~\eqref{eq:asymsys} we should specify the initial condition.
 We suppose that the energy spectrum of a seed HMF at $T = T_{\mathrm{RL}}=10\,\text{TeV}$, when left leptons appear, consists of two parts.
-The ultraviolet (UV) part is the Kazantsev spectrum $\propto \tilde{k}^{3/2}$~\cite{Kaz68}, whereas the infrared part is the Kolmogorov spectrum $\propto \tilde{k}^{-5/3}$.
-The Kazantsev spectrum can correspond reciprocal momenta greater than the horizon size~\cite{Bra17}.
+The infrared (IR) part is the Kazantsev spectrum $\propto \tilde{k}^{3/2}$~\cite{Kaz68}, whereas the ultraviolet part is the Kolmogorov spectrum $\propto \tilde{k}^{-5/3}$.
+The Kazantsev spectrum can correspond to reciprocal momenta greater than the horizon size~\cite{Bra17}.
 Two branches in the spectrum are glued at certain $\tilde{k}_\star < \tilde{k}_\mathrm{max}$, where $\tilde{k}_\mathrm{max}$ is the maximal momentum which is a free parameter of the system.
 Demanding the plasma electroneutrality, we get that $\tilde{k}_\mathrm{max}<0.1$~\cite{DvoSem21}.
 Finally, the energy spectrum of a seed HMF is

 where $\tilde{B}_{0}$ is the strength of a seed HMF.

 The spectrum of a seed helicity density is $\mathcal{\tilde{H}}_{{\rm B_{\mathrm{Y}}}}^{(0)}(\tilde{k})=2q\mathcal{\tilde{E}}_{{\rm B_{\mathrm{Y}}}}^{(0)}(\tilde{k})/\tilde{k}$, where $0\leq q\leq 1$ is the phenomenological parameter fixing the helicity of a seed HMF.
 In our simulations, we take that $q=1$ assuming maximally helical HMFs.